joalmeid/avd-app-attach-ops/doc/psf.md

 # Package Support Framework

 The [Package Support Framework (PSF)](https://github.com/microsoft/MSIX-PackageSupportFramework) is an open source kit that helps applying fixes to an existing desktop application, specially when there is no  access to the source code.
-End goal is to run in an MSIX container.
+End goal is to run the application in an MSIX container.

 Most common use cases to use PSF are: